-For suffers of diabetes, a chronic disease that affects the way the body treats sugar, it’s extremely important to keep your blood glucose levels within your target range to stay healthy.
+For sufferers of diabetes, a chronic disease that affects the way the body treats sugar, it’s extremely important to keep your blood glucose levels within your target range to stay healthy.
 We’ve designed our clinically validated Blood Glucose Monitoring System with the user in mind, to allow you to safely, easily and accurately measure your blood glucose levels at home or on the go.

 Showing all 8 results

 How does the Kinetik Wellbeing blood glucose monitor work?

 Kinetik Wellbeing’s Blood Glucose Monitoring System offers easy and fast measurement of blood glucose from fresh capillary whole blood samples drawn from the fingertip, palm, forearm, upper arm, calf or thigh.
 When blood is added to a test strip, an electrical current is generated by the reaction of glucose with the reagent of the strip.

 The strength of the current produced by the reaction depends on the amount of glucose in the blood sample and this is shown on the monitor.

 If the blood glucose is lower than 20 mg/dL a ‘Lo’ warning will represent low blood glucose levels and you should consult a healthcare professional and if the level is higher than 600 mg/dL a ‘Hi’ warning with represent high blood glucose levels and you should seek immediate medical assistance.

 How do you measure your blood glucose levels?

 The first step is to gain a blood sample through the lancing device and then apply this sample to a test strip as follows:

 - Insert a new unused glucose test strip into the blood glucose device